EthanPierce723/ethanpierce.github.io/_posts/2023-04-16-Dead-Island-2-and-the-greatest-CG-Trailers-in-Gaming-History.markdown

 description: Also maybe the only good ones.
 date:   2023-04-16 15:01:35 +0300
 image:  '/images/Dead Island 2 Banner.JPG'
-tags:   [Dead Island, Horror, Techland, Analysis, Upcoming]
+tags:   [Industry News, Horror, Analysis, Upcoming]
 ---
 With <em style="font-family: system-ui">Dead Island 2</em> just around the corner, its marketing push is in full swing.
 There’s more than a little chance you’ve been seeing they’re [blood-fueled gameplay trailers](https://youtu.be/Am8ET6CgJy8) plastered all over your favorite websites and before your videos.
 I have too.